-The orchestrator requires the Microsoft .NET Runtime version 6.0 (x64) (version 3.1 will be supported until the end of 2022).
+• The orchestrator requires the Microsoft .NET Runtime version 6.0 (x64).
 Version 6.0 is available for download from Microsoft:

 https://dotnet.microsoft.com/download/dotnet/6.0/runtime

 You need only the .NET Runtime (x64), not the ASP.NET Core Runtime or ASP.NET Core Hosting Bundle.
 At the above link, this would be the Download x64 option under the "Run console apps" heading.